vinodhconnects/angular-first-project/README.md

    We can also create our own custom structural directives

    Note: while using structural directives we must prefix them with asterisk(*)

+   ### Attribute Directives

+     Attribute Directives changes the behaviour of target elements

+      Behaviour change ? -- manipulate css attributes like size,color
+                            manipulate data
+                            listening and handling events

+    Attribute directives are further categorized into three kinds

+* input directive
+* output directive
+* input and output directive

+#### input Directive

+     input directive is meant to receive a value from the right side of the expression and change the behaviour of target element

+     and usually the right side value would be a variable defined in the class

+     some inbuilt input directives incude

+     ```
+              style, ngStyle,ngClass, RouterLink, formControlName.....

+     ```

+     We have to enclose the input directives within []

+     <h1 [sample]="data"></h1>

+     in the above case, h1 is the target element sample is the input directive
+     data is the value, data is a variable that would be present in the component class

+     if the same above thing defined in the following way

+     <h1 sample="data"></h1> OR
+     <h1 [sample]="'data'"></h1>

+     in this case, data would be considered a string , that is is directly taken as value